Create an Endpoint DLP policy rule to prevent exfiltration of sensitive data over

 This setting applies per data profile.

-Prisma Access Agent detects sensitive data in a file that
+Prisma Access Agent generates a

-Repeat this step to add as many
+Repeat this step to add additional

 Endpoint

-Compatible data profiles as needed.
+Compatible data profiles.

 Select the